connertran/chat_app_front_end_capstone_project2_render/README.md

 7. In the terminal, navigate to the `client/vite-project/` directory.
 Run `npm run dev` to start the client server.
 8. To work with the app API in the backend, use an application like Insomnia.
 The API is available at: `http://localhost:8000`.
 9. To see how the whole application works (front-end and back-end), open a web browser and go to `http://localhost:5173/`.
-10. If you want to deploy this app to Vercel, add this ENV variables

-- VITE_BASE_URL

 ## Testing